Pheasant vs Quail: What Are 8 Key Differences?

 ©Brocken Inaglory / Creative Commons

-Although both birds are omnivores, the pheasant typically eats bugs, seeds, grains, and worms, whereas the quail eats fruits, nuts, bugs, and mollusks.
+Although both birds are omnivores, the pheasant typically eats bugs, seeds, grains, and worms.
+The quail eats fruits, nuts, bugs, and mollusks.
 Quails are known to dig around and eat ticks!

-The pheasant can live on average between 1 to 2 years.
-The quail can live much longer, up to 6 years in some cases!
+The pheasant can live on average between one to two years.
+The quail can live much longer, up to six years in some cases!

 Pheasants are highly intelligent birds and often view humans as a threat.
 So, if they spot a human nearby, they will become overly cautious in nature.
 Pheasants in captivity, however, have been known to be aggressive towards their keepers.